akka/akka/akka-docs/intro/deployment-scenarios.rst

    resolvers += Classpaths.typesafeResolver

-   addSbtPlugin("se.scalablesolutions.akka" % "akka-sbt-plugin" % "2.0-SNAPSHOT")
+   addSbtPlugin("com.typesafe.akka" % "akka-sbt-plugin" % "2.0-SNAPSHOT")

 Then use the AkkaKernelPlugin settings.
 In a 'light' configuration (build.sbt)::